-Located 16 km north of Trivandrum, Kovalam has evolved from a humble fishing village into one of Kerala’s premier travel destinations, renowned for its 17 km of pristine beaches nestled against a rocky promontory shielded by the Arabian Sea.
-Amidst the growing tourism industry, traditional fishing remains the lifeblood of the local community, with methods passed down through generations.
+Located 16 km north of Trivandrum, Kovalam has evolved from being a humble fishing village into being one of Kerala’s premier travel destinations, renowned for its 17 km of pristine beaches nestled against a rocky promontory shielded by the Arabian Sea.
+Amidst the growing tourism industry, the traditional fishing tradition remains the lifeblood of the local community, with methods passed down through generations.
 Each night, fishermen embark on their journeys, returning at dawn to laboriously haul in their nets—a task that can take over three hours.
 The contrast between the bustling tourist areas and the serene, disciplined work of the fishermen is striking.

 I think that sustainable tourism should honour and protect the cultural heritage of places like Kovalam in India, where the true essence of the land is found not just in its landscapes, but in the lives of its people.